 What role does a CDMO play in regulatory submissions?

-• Documentation support: In addition to actually conducting the formulation studies, CDMOs compile comprehensive documentation required for FDA submissions.
+While most drug sponsors have their own regulatory departments or contractors, the CDMO is an important piece of the regulatory puzzle.- Documentation support: In addition to actually conducting the formulation studies, CDMOs compile comprehensive documentation required for FDA submissions.
 They’re responsible for adhering to regulatory standards and guidelines, such as cGMP and ICH.

-• Quality assurance: CDMOs implement robust quality assurance systems to ensure that all data is accurate, complete, and compliant with regulatory standards.
+- Quality assurance: CDMOs implement robust quality assurance systems to ensure that all data is accurate, complete, and compliant with regulatory standards.
 They conduct internal audits to identify and rectify any potential issues before submission.

-• Regulatory strategy: While CDMOs are no substitute for regulatory departments, they often provide strategic advice based on their experience with similar projects to help guide the process.
+- Regulatory strategy: While CDMOs are no substitute for regulatory departments, they often provide strategic advice based on their experience with similar projects to help guide the process.

 Find your formulation partner